 We'll close things out in just a moment.

-Uh she and uh Merv Griffin of all people had the same birthday, and I was told by a uh mutual friend uh that what many years ago that what she most enjoyed in those uh tough uh final years of her husband's illness was uh getting together with Merv at the piano to sing songs that uh she and Ronnie had loved.
+And I was told by a mutual friend that many years ago, what she most enjoyed in those tough final years of her husband's illness was getting together with Merv at the piano to sing songs that she and Ronnie had loved.

-Uh she was the young actress that uh Ronald Reagan met almost seven decades ago when she had a bit of a problem with a false rumour of communist associations.
+She was the young actress that Ronald Reagan met almost seven decades ago when she had a bit of a problem with a false rumor of communist associations.

-And she turned to him as the union head uh to see if he could help her out, and he did.
+And she turned to him as the union head to see if he could help her out.

-And then he asked her to dinner, and they did that movie thing, uh movie star thing when movie stars have dinner, they claim that they've got to go early because they've got an early call in the morning.
+And then he asked her to dinner, and they did that movie thing, movie star thing, when movie stars have dinner, they claim that they've got to go early because they've got an early call in the morning.

-So they were gonna pretend they'd both got early calls in the morning, and then they enjoyed the each other's company so much that they stayed yakkin' away until late in the small hours.
+And then they enjoyed each other's company so much that they stayed yakking away until late in the small hours.

 And from that dinner, American history changed.